oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-a Holder-Selected Disclosures JWT for the SD-JWT above that discloses only `region` and `country` of
+a HS-Disclosures JWT for the SD-JWT above that discloses only `region` and `country` of
 the `address` property:

 {#example-simple_structured-sd_jwt_release_payload}